-Describe the biological environment in the open water from a depth of 200 metres down to 50 metres above the sea floor, and include zooplankton, nekton, mesopelagic and bathypelagic fishes and deep-diving mammals.
+Describe the [biological environment] [pelagic fauna and their habitat] in the open water from a depth of 200 metres down to 50 metres above the sea floor, and include zooplankton, nekton, mesopelagic and bathypelagic fishes and deepdiving mammals.
+The description should also evaluate the temporal and spatial variability in distribution and composition.